About Gokarna

 Getting to Gokarna

-Do read my free online guide on getting to Gokarna for full details.
+For full details, please read my free online guide on getting to Gokarna.

-Nearly all trips to Gokarna start from just outside the main Gokarna Mahadev temple complex.
-The bus from Kathmandu will drop you off here so long as you ask.
-Alternatively the bus stops at a terminal around the corner from the temple.
-Just take a left from the bus stop and follow the road back to the temple if you get off a the bus stop.
+Nearly all trips to Gokarna begin from just outside the main Gokarna Mahadev temple complex.
+The bus from Kathmandu will drop you off here, provided you request it.
+Alternatively, the bus stops at a terminal around the corner from the temple.
+Simply take a left from the bus stop and follow the road back to the temple if you disembark at the bus stop.

-If the bus or taxi drops you outside the temple complex then there are two entrances to choose from.
-The most popular is the main entrance entered at the bottom of the hill to the right.
-There's a large open area there and then a small gate just in front of the temple.
-The building to your left here before the gate is the ticket office (you might have to call out to bring the attendant out.
+If the bus or taxi drops you off outside the temple complex, there are two entrances to choose from.
+The most popular is the main entrance at the bottom of the hill to the right.
+There's a large open area there, followed by a small gate just in front of the temple.
+The building to your left before the gate is the ticket office (you might need to call out to summon the attendant).

-The second entrance is just before the main entrance to the right near the store where people wait for a bus back to Kathmandu.
+The second entrance is just before the main entrance to the right, near the store where people wait for a bus back to Kathmandu.
 There are a series of steps leading down to the temple complex.
-At the bottom to the right is a building which usually has someone who issues tickets.
+At the bottom to the right is a building that usually houses someone who issues tickets.

-The Gokarna temple complex is relatively small but is one of the most feature filled complexes in all Nepal.
+The Gokarna temple complex is relatively small but is one of the most feature-filled complexes in all of Nepal.

 In front of the temple are the ghats which you can walk along up to the suspension bridge.
 It's worth crossing over to the mid point of the bridge to get a great look at the temple area.
 To the left are several other fascinating shrines which we'll also take a look at below.